Network Cluster-Robust Inference

 As mentioned in \autoref{sintro}, the number of quality clusters in a network is often small, so our formal results are specific to inference procedures robust to a small number of clusters, discussed in the next subsection.
 When referring specifically to such procedures, we use the label ``small-$L$ cluster-robust methods.''
 Such methods have been shown to exhibit substantially improved size control relative to conventional cluster-robust procedures \citep{cameron2015practitioner}.
 We expect that our results remain relevant in settings with many clusters.

 A network may consist of multiple {\em components}, which are connected subnetworks that are disconnected (in the sense of infinite path distance) from the rest of the network.
-Under weak network dependence, observations in different components are uncorrelated, so components can therefore be treated as separate clusters.
+Under weak network dependence, observations in different components are independent, so components may therefore be treated as separate clusters.
 This implies that, if a network consists of many components, standard many-cluster asymptotics are applicable, and one can simply cluster standard errors on the components.

 However, a well-known stylized fact about real-world networks is that they typically possess a {\em giant component} containing the vast majority of units (formally, order $n$ units), and all other components are small \citep[formally, being $o(n)$ and typically $O(\log n)$ in size; see][]{barabasi2015}.
 For example, the giant component of the Facebook graph contains 99.91 percent of all units, whereas its second-largest component only has about 2000 units \citep{ugander2011anatomy}.
-Therefore, the key task for clustering is partitioning the giant, which is the main part of the network.
+Therefore, the key task for clustering is partitioning the giant component.
 All other components, being small, can be treated as individual clusters or grouped into a single cluster.